Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Introduction

 To understand the interplay between FL and XAI, it is crucial to consider the findings, setups, and conditions under which these studies have been conducted.
-This scoping review aims to map both experimental and methodological studies that examine the interaction between FL and XAI.
-Since FL can potentially influence both model interpretability and post-hoc explanations, this review paper investigates both concepts of XAI.
-It focuses on research articles that either propose FL methods incorporating explainability, discuss practical applications where FL and XAI are jointly used, or analyze the interplay between these technologies through empirical studies.
+This scoping review maps experimental as well as methodological studies that explore their interaction.
+Since FL can potentially influence model interpretability and post-hoc explanations, the review investigates both aspects of XAI.
+We focus on research articles that either propose FL methods incorporating explainability, discuss practical applications where FL and XAI are jointly used, or analyze the interplay between these technologies through empirical studies.
 Given the fragmented and emerging nature of research at this intersection, this review provides a comprehensive overview of current work, identifies key concepts and evidence types, and highlights gaps to guide future research efforts.

 The remainder of this paper is structured as follows.
-Sec. \ref{sec:related_work} introduces the related work.
-Sec. \ref{s:methodology} describes the methodology we followed.
-A more detailed analysis of the interplay between FL and XAI found in the reviewed papers is given in Sec. \ref{s:interplay}.
-A quantitative analysis of the extracted information is shown in Sec. \ref{s:results}.
-The results are discussed in Sec. \ref{s:discussion}, and Sec. \ref{s:conclusion} concludes the paper.
-The Appendix contains summarized information about how all included papers jointly with FL and XAI.
+Section \ref{sec:related_work} introduces the related work and Sec. \ref{s:methodology} describes the method we followed.
+Analysis of the information extracted from the selected studies is presented in Sec. \ref{s:results_new}, and a more detailed analysis of the interplay between FL and XAI found in the reviewed papers is provided in Sec. \ref{s:interplay}.
+Section \ref{s:discussion} discusses the implications of the reported results before Sec. \ref{s:conclusion} concludes the paper.
+The Appendix provides a summary of how all included studies jointly address FL and XAI.